vmware-archive/nsxramlclient/readme.md

 # Version History

+### Version 2.0.3
+Change in the dependencies to include 'oyopenssl' to make nsxramlclient easier to install on Windows

 ### Version 2.0.2
 Change in the lxml dependency.
 We are now mandating lxml 3.6.0 or lower because of installation issues seen on Windows with lxml 3.6.1.